 Active way of learning

-ECTS stands for European Credit Transfer System.
+ECs stands for European Credits.
 With each course you can earn a certain amount of credits.
 One EC usually means 28 hours of studying per week.
 A course of 5 EC hence means to you are expected to spend 140 hours per term on the course.